Finally…How to Actually Accomplish Your “New You” Resolutions

-Whenever I’ve tried to work out for thirty minutes to an hour a day with no set workout plan or no set time of when I wanted to work out, it didn’t happen because I wasn’t even working out for 1 min a day.
+Whenever I've tried to work out for thirty minutes to an hour a day, it didn’t happen because I wasn’t even working out for 1 min a day.

 However, when I’ve given myself a smaller goal to start out with, I’ve gotten a lot better results.